ramo/terraform-notes/README.md

 - Cloud agnostic
 - Many providers
-- HCL (HarshiCorp Connfiguration Language)
+- HCL (HashiCorp Connfiguration Language)
 - Declarative (*Ansible uses procedural approach*)
 - Terraform State - Maintains the state (*This allows terraform to be declarative.
 Any given point in time, the configuration files and state file would be enough to give a clear definition of what the infra should look like*)
 - Terraform Import - Import resources created by other IaC tools - Once done, the resource can be managed by Terraform